 Randy was born, raised and died a resident of Pittsburgh.
 Both of his parents as well as his grandmother, Catherine, were also lifelong residents.
 The strength of Pittsburgh Steel was in their family DNA.

-Randy graduated in 1965 from the Baldwin High School, in the Baldwin-Whitehall School District of Pittsburgh.
+Randy graduated in 1965 from the St. George’s Catholic High School, in Pittsburgh.
 Shortly after graduation, he was to begin his military career that would lead him to Kontum Province in the Central Highlands of Vietnam.
 It was there that Randy really began his life.

 Randy belonged to a new breed of soldiers, resurrected from ideas successful in previous wars.
 In the initial stages of the United States presence in Vietnam, the clear lack of real-time intelligence nearly allowed the NVA to overrun Col. Hal Moore’s 1/7th Cav in the Ia Drang, a battle related in the book and movie “We Were Soldiers Once….and Young”.
 Shortly after that hard-won battle, the Cav was replaced by the 4th Infantry Division with the mission to “Tame the Ia Drang”.
 One of the first decisions was to determine how best to know the enemy.
 The solution was to insert 4-man teams of Rangers, then called LRRPs, to surreptitiously live in the jungle amongst the enemy.
 They would be inserted into the jungle for extended missions and patrol an area of suspected enemy concentration to uncover weaknesses.
 Lt.
 Mike Lapolla was tasked with forming the first of these units in early 1967 as the 2nd Bde.
 LRRPs (Long Range Reconnaissance Patrol) of the 4th Infantry Division.
 Randy served in the 2nd Bde LRRPs and it was to forever change his life.
 Knowing the extremely hazardous duties and the likelihood of incurring casualties, it was comprised exclusively of willing volunteers.
 Volunteers with Steel in their DNA.